Skibookers is an AI-powered platform for planning and booking ski trips end-to-end

 The OTA model is saturating.
 AI-first travel players are emerging (Mindtrip, $22M Series A), and big players are adapting (Expedia in ChatGPT, TripAdvisor AI Planner)

-1.2 Team setup
+1.2 Team setup and timelines

 Product team